Pi Boötis

 The brighter primary, component π1 Boötis, has a visual magnitude of 4.89 and a stellar classification of B9 IIIp (MnHgSi), which suggests it is an evolved blue-white hued B-type giant star.
 It is a chemically peculiar star of the HgMn type, with a spectrum that displays anomalous overabundances of mercury, manganese, and silicon.
 This component is most likely a single-lined spectroscopic binary with an unknown companion.

-Its magnitude 5.76 visible companion, π2 Boötis, is a white-hued A-type main-sequence star with a class of A6 V. As of 2010, the pair were separated by 5.537±0.003 arcseconds on the sky along a position angle of 110.5±0.5 °.
+Its magnitude 5.76 visible companion, π2 Boötis, is a white-hued A-type main-sequence star with a class of A6 V. It is spinning rapidly with a projected rotational velocity of 144 km/s.
+As of 2010, the pair were separated by 5.537±0.003 arcseconds on the sky along a position angle of 110.5±0.5 °.
 This corresponds to a projected separation of 538.6±47.7 AU.
 The odds that is a mere chance alignment is 0.85%.